-What are infant formulas, and what's in them?
+What are infant formulas?

 Milk sugar (lactose) is the main source of carbohydrate in most cow's-milk formula, just as in breast milk.

-What types of formulas are there?
+What are some types of formulas?

 Several types of infant formulas are available.
 Usually cow's-milk formulas are tried first.

-- Soy formula is not recommended for all infants.
+- Soy formulas may be recommended for babies who can't tolerate cow's-milk formulas or for parents who choose a vegetarian diet for their baby.
+People also may choose soy formulas for cultural, ethical, or religious reasons.
+Soy formula isn't recommended for all infants.
 It should not be given to any infant who has a soy protein allergy.

-- Hydrolyzed protein or amino acid formulas are used for babies who cannot tolerate formulas made from cow's milk or soy.
+- Hydrolyzed protein or amino acid formulas are used for babies who can't tolerate formulas made from cow's milk or soy.

-How do I prepare them?
+How do you prepare formula?

-- Cover and store both opened and unopened cans of powder formula in a cool, dry place, not in the refrigerator.
+- Cover and store both opened and unopened cans of powder formula in a cool, dry place—not in the refrigerator.
 You can use the powder product for up to 4 weeks, if it's stored right.
 Don't leave prepared formula out of the refrigerator.

 If you have any trouble feeding your baby, talk to your doctor or nurse.

-Current as of: March 1, 2023
+Current as of: February 28, 2023

 Author: Healthwise Staff